irausch25/CS4641-Project/index.md

   - RNN: 0.54 [4]
   - BERT: 0.84 [7]

-Building on these ideas, our planned performance ranking based on the 3 quantitiatve measures is: Naive Bayes < SVM < RNN < BERT.
+Building on these ideas, our planned performance ranking based on the 3 quantitative measures is: Naive Bayes < SVM < RNN < BERT.

 # Results and Discussion:

 ### Naive Bayes

-As stated before, we implemented 2 different versions of Naive Bayes, each using different feature extractions methods.
+As stated before, we implemented 2 different versions of Naive Bayes, each using different feature extraction methods.

 1. **Gaussian Naive Bayes with Word2Vec**: